facebookarchive/torchnet/README.md

 Archives and/or indexes can also be memory mapped with the `mmap` and `mmapidx` flags.

+If `standalone` is true, the constructor expects only one field to be provided.
+The i-th sample returned by the dataset will be the item found at the archive at index i.
+This is particularly useful with `table` archives.

 <a name="IndexedDatasetWriter">
 ##### tnt.IndexedDatasetWriter(self, indexfilename, datafilename, type)